austinnguyen517/AI-Gym-Solutions/README.md

 ## Q Actor Critic ~ MountainCarContinuous
   Using actor critic method with the critic being the output of a state-action Q network

+  - Results: The implementation works, but there are issues with learning rate tuning and epsilon decay.
+Will tune up soon!
+However, as stated before, the awkward reward system for this environment makes learning exceptionally sensitivie to LR.
+  - Takeaways:
+        - Unideal reward systems such as this warrant resetting model training within the first few iterations if needed
+        - T3PO would have solved this issue.
+The concept is difficult to implement, however.
+Will try that next time around